 Tip: There is a smooth side and a slightly textured side (small dots) to the paper, so pay attention to which side you want up.

 Here are some uses for silver clay paper:

 - Create appliqués by cutting out shapes with a sharp scissor or craft knife or using craft punches or paper punches.
 Attach them to your design by lifting the underside of each appliqué with a barely damp brush, carefully sliding it off the brush exactly where you want it and pressing the dry top of the appliqué firmly.

 Note: If you get water on the top of the paper, it will turn mushy and be ruined.
 Also, be very precise when sliding each appliqué off the brush, as you generally can't move it successfully once it touches the clay to which it's being applied.

-- Use the leftover PMC Sheet or Art Clay Paper Type from which you cut or punched out shapes previously to create negative space appliqués.
-Barely moisten a sheet of plain metal clay paper (or rolled out lump clay), then carefully lay the punched or cut-out PMC Sheet or Art Clay Silver Paper on top of the backing sheet and smooth it evenly it from the center out toward the edges, taking care not to tear or distort the fragile paper "filigree."
+- Create negative space appliqués with the leftover metal clay "paper" from which you cut or punched out shapes previously.
+Barely moisten a sheet of plain metal clay paper or rolled out lump clay, then carefully lay the punched or cut-out PMC Sheet or Art Clay Silver Paper on top of the backing sheet and smooth it evenly it from the center out toward the edges, taking care not to tear or distort the fragile paper "filigree."
 After firing, use the recessed areas for patina, enamels, or keum-boo accents.

 I like this effect so much that I sometimes cut or punch shapes out of metal clay "paper" specifically to create a negative-space design.
 Of course, I always save the cutouts to use as appliqués on the same or other projects.